RomainMazB/oc-docs-fr/services-collections.md

     // ['platform' => 'october']

-> **Note:** Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.
+> **Remarque** : Unlike most other collection methods, `forget` does not return a new modified collection; it modifies the collection it is called on.

 <a name="method-forpage"></a>
 #### `forPage()` {.collection-method}